light8227/not-citra/README.md

 ## Compatibility

-The emulator is capable of running most commercial games at full speed, provided you meet the necessary hardware requirements.
+The emulator is not capable of running most commercial games at full speed.

-For a full list of games Citra supports, please visit our [Compatibility page](https://citra-emu.org/game/)

-Check out our [website](https://citra-emu.org/) for the latest news on exciting features, progress reports, and more!
-Please read the [FAQ](https://citra-emu.org/wiki/faq/) before getting started with the project.

 Need help?
-Check out our [asking for help](https://citra-emu.org/help/reference/asking/) guide.
+Figure it out.

 ## Releases

-Citra has two main release channels: Nightly and Canary.
+Not-Citra has two main release channels: Nightly and Canary.

-The [Nightly](https://github.com/citra-emu/citra-nightly) build is based on the master branch, and contains already reviewed and tested features.
+The [Nightly](https://github.com/citra-emu/citra-nightly) build isn't based on the master branch, and contains already reviewed and tested features.

-The [Canary](https://github.com/citra-emu/citra-canary) build is based on the master branch, but with additional features still under review.
-PRs tagged `canary-merge` are merged only into the Canary builds.
+The [Canary](https://github.com/citra-emu/citra-canary) build isn't based on the master branch.
+PRs tagged `canary-merge` aren't merged into the Canary builds.

-Both builds can be installed with the installer provided on the [website](https://citra-emu.org/download/), but those looking for specific versions or standalone releases can find them in the release tabs of the [Nightly](https://github.com/citra-emu/citra-nightly/releases) and [Canary](https://github.com/citra-emu/citra-canary/releases) repositories.
+Both builds can't be installed.

-Android builds can be downloaded from the Google Play Store.
+Android builds can't be downloaded from the Google Play Store.

-A Flatpak for Citra is available on [Flathub](https://flathub.org/apps/details/org.citra_emu.citra).
-Details on the build process can be found in [our Flathub repository](https://github.com/flathub/org.citra_emu.citra).
+A Flatpak for Citra isn't available.

 ## Development

-Most of the development happens on GitHub.
-It's also where [our central repository](https://github.com/citra-emu/citra) is hosted.
+Most of the development does not happen.
-For development discussion, please join us on our [Discord server](https://citra-emu.org/discord/) or at #citra-dev on libera.

-If you want to contribute please take a look at the [Contributor's Guide](https://github.com/citra-emu/citra/wiki/Contributing) and [Developer Information](https://github.com/citra-emu/citra/wiki/Developer-Information).
-You can also contact any of the developers on Discord in order to know about the current state of the emulator.

-If you want to contribute to the user interface translation, please check out the [Citra project on transifex](https://www.transifex.com/citra/citra).
-We centralize the translation work there, and periodically upstream translations.
+If you want to contribute, please don't.

 ## Building